 Psychology is the social science that systematically studies human behavior, including emotions, thoughts, and actions.
 The discipline focuses on the biological, individual differences, cognitive, and social basis of all behavior.

-At SDC, we understand that the study of psychology is the study of God’s creation.
+At SDCC, we understand that the study of psychology is the study of God’s creation.
 Therefore, we also consider the spiritual foundation of human behavior and integrate biblical teachings about human life.
 This major is designed to give students the tools to pursue academic and personal growth in-and-out of the classroom.

 A degree in psychology is an excellent preparation for organizational leadership, faith-based ministries, work in community agencies and graduate studies in a variety of fields.
 For those interested in pursuing a career in counseling or other areas of psychology, graduate study will be necessary.
 Therefore, the department strives to work with each student to help them identify their vocational career path so that appropriate coursework can be completed and goals are achieved.